yosefzaher/VertechX/README.md

 ---

-⚠️ Remember: This is a prototype implementation and should not be used in production without proper modifications and testing.
+⚠️ Remember: This is a simulation prototype and does not include actual hardware integration or real-time sensor data.